Opportunities to make a difference:

-Peggy Tyner can always use some help teaching and guiding the children to a deeper faith in Jesus Christ during Sunday School, which begins about 10:15 a.m. on Sunday mornings (just after worship starts).
+Peggy Tyner, Shaun Toole and Judy Lemke lead and guide the children to a deeper faith in Jesus Christ during Sunday School, which begins about 10:15 a.m. on Sunday mornings (just after worship starts).
 We also have a Vacation Bible School program for one week each summer, which requires many people.
 Do you want to help?

 The youth meet on Sunday evenings.
 If you love working with middle school and high school youth, we can find a place for you to help young people grow in faith.

 In early December, we dress up as some of the Bible characters involved in the story of Jesus’ birth.
-The program is recorded and played on our public address system, so we don’t even have to learn lines.
+The music and narration is recorded and played on our public address system, so we don’t even have to learn lines.
 However, we get to wear awesome costumes and act out the story.
-The actors are everybody from young children to octogenarians.
+The actors include everybody from young children to octogenarians.
 It’s great fun and we get a good crowd for each of four 20-minute showings.

 In late October, we have a huge party, including dinner for everyone, crafts for kids, and hayrides, culminating in the costumed children going from trunk to trunk (of cars and pick-ups) collecting plenty of candy.
 It’s what we do in a rural church in lieu of trick or treating.

 A church member went to Michigan State University, back in the early sixties, to learn a chicken basting recipe that is still used today.
 We have a building that is used ONLY for barbecuing chicken.
 We add side dishes, drinks and homemade pie, then open our dining room to the public.
 This is a fund-raiser that supports many projects around the church that keep things up so we can do excellent ministry.